Skip to main content

 }

-When your backend receives locaiton.update events:
+When your backend receives location.update events:

 1. Process the webhook payload — parse the event and extract location_id